 In this chapter, Paul has been contrasting the Old Testament Law with faith.
 The Law was good and served a purpose, but it could never bring life.
 In contrast to that is faith.
 It is through faith that we have life in Christ and become children of God.

 When I respond to God in faith, he does something pretty dramatic.
 My location changes from ‘in the world’ to ‘in Christ’.
 I am baptized (immersed) into Christ, and my reality becomes tightly connected with his.
 We are clothed with Christ when we are immersed in him.
 Salvation is not just a matter of pledging allegiance to God.
-It is taking on the identify of Jesus.
+It is taking on the identity of Jesus.
 Not to say that we become Jesus.
 But we are wrapped up in him, and he is our all.

 “A new command I give you: Love one another.
 As I have loved you, so you must love one another.
 By this everyone will know that you are my disciples, if you love one another.”John 13:34-35 NIV